 It begins with a complete a lap at the Milford track, which takes the Camaro roughly 2mins to complete.
 The car is capable of going 18-25 laps on a single tank of fuel.
 During the testing of the Camaro SS, the front tires are then changed periodically every two tanks of fuel while the rear tires are changed every three.
 The front brake pads last through three tanks of fuel and the rears are replaced after four.
 The real reason the warranty is important is because the Camaro SS rotors are incapable of lasting the full session, even as the two-piece rotors of the ZL1 do.
 The issue with the ZL1 is that it burns through its tires at a faster rate than the other models.

 Chevy explained to the press that the V-6 Camaro was also track tested, but to a different degree.
 But unlike those models, it underwent a few hours of track testing, but since it is lacking the brakes and cooling systems of the SS and ZL1, its manufacturer’s warranty cannot be used at a racetrack.

 Now, it’s not that Chevrolet is driving solo when it comes to protecting their sporty cars when drivers decide to flex their muscles on the track.
-However it is a good thing that a major U.S. automakers willing to cover their pony cars, and make it know that they stand by the engineering behind their cars and policy.
+However it is a good thing that a major U.S. automakers willing to cover their pony cars, and make it know that they stand by the engineering behind their cars and contract.